utdk/utdk_profile/README.md

 # UT Drupal Kit 8.x-1.x-dev
-This is (currently) a proof-of-concept for Composer-based package management of a Drupal 8 distribution that dynamically pulls in the Drupal 8 codebase and contributed projects from Packagist, as well as custom projects from Github repositories.
+This is Composer-based Drupal 8 distribution that dynamically retrieves the Drupal 8 codebase and contributed projects, as well as custom projects from Github repositories.

-It is meant to be a tool for collaborative development of custom functionality that is housed in *other* repositories.
+Separate from its distribution kernel, it is meant to be a tool for collaborative development of custom functionality that is housed in *other* repositories.
 Developers can use this repository to install a single site that orchestrates these actively developed projects, rather than having to maintain separate local Drupal instances or do multiple git clones.

 # Development Setup
 0. Run `sh setup.sh`.
 This will copy the "example" files from the root into